-Love retinol?
-Then don’t skimp on this essential skincare step
+Love the benefits of retinol?
+Then don’t skip this essential skincare step

 That’s why you must protect your retinol investment with the “other” preventative aging ingredient: sunscreen.